Keeper League

 Updated October 18, 2016

 This page explains what the slang term "Keeper league" means.
-The definition, example, and related terms listed above have been written and compiled by the Slang.net team.
+The definition, example, and related terms listed above have been manually compiled and written by the Slang.net team.